Romulo-Moraes/Assembly-Toolkit/05. Jumps/README.md

 JE - Jump if equal
 JNE - Jump if not equal
 ```

-Each one accepts a symbol that lies in .text segment.
+Every jump takes a symbol located in the .text segment.

 ## 5.1 Symbols in .text segment
-A symbol represents an address in memory, such address that points to the next instruction ahead the symbol, it can be made typing a name that can't start with numbers and can has '_', a-z and A-Z on it's content and ending with a colon, for instance:
+A symbol represents an address in memory that points to the next instruction after the symbol.
+It can be created by typing a name that cannot start with numbers and may include '_', 'a-z', and 'A-Z' in its content, ending with a colon.
+For instance:
 ```asm
 _append_number_in_rax:
     add rax, 0xa